 Yeah, I wouldn’t believe it either.

-But this fabulous recipe was created using our reader’s favorite banana bread!
-And taste test after taste test I’d choose a loaf of this decadent chocolate quick bread over cake!
-Call me crazy for choosing the ‘healthier’ option, but it’s that good!
+But this fabulous recipe was created using our reader's favorite banana bread!
+And taste test after taste test I’d choose a loaf of this decadent chocolate quick bread over a slice of cake!
+Call me crazy for choosing the 'healthier' option, but it’s that good!

 spotty brown bananas = sweet bananas